zdavies98/zdavies98.github.io/_posts/2024-07-12-ai-image-analyzer.markdown

 description: This article shows how to code an AI image analyzer using OpenAI.
 ---

-> Preview the repository on [GitHub](https://github.com/zdavies98/ai-image-analyzer)
+> Check out this AI Image Analyzer using OpenAI

 <img src="/assets/images/ai-image-analyzer-demo.gif" width="700px"/>

+Preview the repository on [GitHub](https://github.com/zdavies98/ai-image-analyzer)

 ## Background
 Before commencing my graduate certificate program in Machine Learning at the University of Florida, I sought to develop an AI application using OpenAI technology.
 After thorough research, I chose React as the framework for this project.